 In the dynamic scheduling strategy, jobs are allocated to the nodes during the execution time of tasks.
 It is assumed that the user has complete knowledge about their application requirements, such as the maximum size of the container (CPU, disk, and RAM) or the required number of containers while submitting the jobs to the Twister2 framework.
 Thus the task scheduling algorithm should be able to generate an appropriate task scheduling plan using that information.
 However, the static task scheduling algorithm does not consider the availability of resources and the resource demand, which can lead to over-utilization or under-utilization of the resources and thus pave the way for inefficiencies.
-Contrary to the static task scheduling decisions during the execution of the job.
+Contrary to the static task scheduling, the dynamic task scheduling evaluates the scheduling decisions during the execution of the job.
 It provides the support or triggers the task migration based on the status of the cluster resources and the workload of the application.
-Resource-Aware Scheduling, Deadline-Aware Scheduling algorithm which considers the deadline of the job, inter-node traffic, inter-process traffic, resource availability and resource demand with the objective of minimizing the makespan (i.e. total execution time of all the tasks) of a job and effectively utilizing the underlying resources.
+Resource-Aware Scheduling, Deadline-Aware Scheduling and Energy-Aware Scheduling are examples of dynamic scheduling strategy.
+As such, Twister2 will be empowered with a dynamic task scheduling algorithm which considers the deadline of the job, inter-node traffic, inter-process traffic, resource availability and resource demand with the objective of minimizing the makespan (i.e. total execution time of all the tasks) of a job and effectively utilizing the underlying resources.